 and the genioglossus

-Obstructive sleep apnea (OSA) is characterised by repetitive episodes of upper airway obstruction.
-It is caused by loss of upper airway muscle tone during sleep and lack of compensatory response by the genioglossus and surrounding muscles to unblock the compromised airway.
-Continuous positive airway pressure (CPAP) is the first-line therapy for OSA, but its effectiveness is limited to artificially splinting the airway and by poor patience adherence.
+Obstructive sleep apnea (OSA) is characterized by repetitive episodes of upper airway obstruction.
+An underlying determinant of OSA is loss of upper airway muscle tone during sleep and lack of compensatory response by the genioglossus and surrounding muscles to unblock the compromised airway.
+Continuous positive airway pressure (CPAP) is the current gold standard therapy for OSA, but its effectiveness is limited by poor patience adherence.

 Neuromuscular Electrical Stimulation (NMES) is a proven medical therapy that uses a device to electrically stimulate nerves, causing muscle contractions.
-This electrical stimulation increases strength and range of motion, offsetting the effects of disuse or paralysis.
-It’s used widely to ‘retrain’ a muscle to function and build strength after surgery or period of disuse.
+This electrical stimulation increases range of motion, offsetting the effects of disuse or paralysis.
+It’s used widely to ‘retrain’ a muscle to function after surgery or period of disuse.

 Connecting the dots